Kerbalnut/Sanitize-PDF/README.md

 This script is intended to be a quick-n-dirty method to clean single PDFs before emailing them.
 The following is a list of some features that *could* be added later, but as it is now, this script is considered feature-complete ([v1.0](https://github.com/Kerbalnut/Sanitize-PDF/releases)). **Note:** Officially, new features and bugfixes will be handled using [GitHub's Issue tracker](https://github.com/Kerbalnut/Sanitize-PDF/issues).

-- ~~Auto-install Ghostscript 9.23 and auto-shim `gswin64c.exe`.
-I already have Get-Chocolatey.bat scripts I could whip together with something that calls shimgen.exe~~ Completed as of **[v1.1.0](https://github.com/Kerbalnut/Sanitize-PDF/releases/tag/v1.1.0)**
-- ~~Auto-detect 32-bit installs and adjust itself properly.
-I could either make copies of all 64-bit based scripts, or use a Find-and-replace function to modify the same scripts automatically.~~ Tracked in GitHub [Issue #2](https://github.com/Kerbalnut/Sanitize-PDF/issues/2)
-- ~~Location independence - Currently, the Sanitize-PDF.bat is intended to reside in the same folder as the source PDFs, to make it easy to drag-and-drop and have the outputs ready in the same folder.
-To make it capable of accepting documents from other folders brings up the question of where to save the output PDFs: where the source document is located, or where the script itself is located?
-Possible, but it's complexity I'm not ready to add yet.~~ Completed as of **[v1.2.0](https://github.com/Kerbalnut/Sanitize-PDF/releases/tag/v1.2.0)**
-- Add a [`Install-Chocolatey.bat`](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/blob/master/Tools/Get-Chocolatey.bat) or [`BoxstarterInstall-Ghostscript.bat`](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/blob/master/BoxstarterInstall-template.bat) helper script/function to this repository to enable automatic dependency (Ghostscript) installation.
-I already use these scripts tracked elsewhere in the [Batch-Tools-Sysadmin](https://github.com/Kerbalnut/Batch-Tools-SysAdmin) repository, which is quickly becoming convoluted and messy, and needs to be split into several smaller, inter-dependent child repositories.
-So the question is how to track repo dependencies or shared resources between Github projects, sub-repos, child-trees...
-A quicker solution may be to copy and paste one of those scripts here for now while I get the rest of that sorted. **Tracked in GitHub** [**Issue #3**](https://github.com/Kerbalnut/Sanitize-PDF/issues/3)
-- **Documentation improvement.** Most of the comments in the script (mainly in the top parameters block) haven't been edited since the original 2018 version, and may be unfriendly to non-technical users who just wish to use this script once to clean up a PDF quickly and fix the "active content" email bounce-back error they've been getting.
-This includes install instructions in this very README, which could be explained a bit better in a *"don't make me think"* sort of way.
-I try to avoid writing such instructional guides anymore, but perhaps this will appeal to a larger audience, and I tend to only use this tool once every 2 years myself (when I'm sending out resumes) so I forget what the hell I was doing here regularly as well. **Tracked in GitHub** [**Issue #4**](https://github.com/Kerbalnut/Sanitize-PDF/issues/4)

 ## Thanks to:

 - Go to [Secruity.SE][1] and upvote that question for having such an awesome, accurate, functional answer in it.
 I basically copied and pasted their work verbatim.